techiesodiq/My-Second-Sass-Website/README.md

 # My-Second-Sass-Website
-This page is built using SASS preprocessor
+This page was built using SASS preprocessor